Naira Redesign: Emefiele Complied with Buhari’s Directive on Local Production, Witness Tells Court

 Alex Enumah in Abuja

-Mr Chinedu Eneanya, a witness in the ongoing trial of former governor of the Central Bank of Nigeria (CBN), Mr Godwin Emefiele, on Tuesday, admitted before a High Court of the Federal Capital Territory (FCT) that the redesigned naira notes were produced locally as directed by former President Muhammadu Buhari.
+Mr. Chinedu Eneanya, a witness in the ongoing trial of former Governor of the Central Bank of Nigeria (CBN), Mr. Godwin Emefiele, yesterday, admitted before a High Court of the Federal Capital Territory (FCT), that the redesigned Naira notes were produced locally as directed by former President Muhammadu Buhari.

 According to the witness, the production was done by the Nigerian Security Printing and Minting Company (NSPMC) and the apex bank.